DromnHell/meta-control-decision-making-agent/README.md

 * The *prioritizedSweeping.py* script allows the agent to use a Prioritized Sweeping algorithm (model-based reinforcement learning) to learn to solve the task,
 * The *metaControllerSystem.py* script allows the agent to coordinate the different behavioral strategies implemented in the four previous scripts,
-* The *manageEnvironment.py* script allows to set up the environment and simulate the actions of the agent on it,
 * The *utility.py* script contains some functions used by the other scripts.

  ## Files that describe the navigation environment presented in my thesis